SANDBRIDGE, Va. (AP) - A $20 million project to replenish a 5-mile stretch of beach in Virginia is beginning after scheduling delays.

 The Virginian-Pilot reports that the U.S. Army Corps of Engineers will start mobilizing equipment at Little Island Park.
 The project will stretch from the Dam Neck Fleet Training Center to Back Bay National Wildlife Refuge.

-Work to replenish Sandbridge Beach was scheduled to start last year, but the Corps said that plan was delayed due to a government shutdown and the need to complete other work at a resort area before hurricane season.
+Work to replenish Sandbridge Beach was scheduled to start last year, but the Corps said that the plan was delayed due to a government shutdown and the need to complete other work at a resort area before hurricane season.